go-schwab/trader/README.md

 - `instrument`: contains `Fundamental` & `Get`; returns information on a desired ticker or CUSIP
 - `account` will contain account monitoring and trading functions but is not functional as of right now

-read the documentation for proper function usage, most are straight forward (as described above) but some require some pretty specific input to get working correctly. if you still have a question, or something isn't quite working right, either file an issue or a pull request on the repo OR send me an email @ samjtro@protonmail.com
+read the documentation for proper function usage, most are straight forward (as described above) but some require some pretty specific input to get working correctly. if you still have a question, or something isn't quite working right, either file an issue or a pull request on the repo OR send me an email @ samjtro@proton.me

 ## why tda?